ryansallee/LawnPaynes-II/README.md

 test data by using the command update-database.
 3. The default page for the project is the customer-facing Home section's Index page.
 Interested customers can add their information to the Lawn Paynes' database via the Contact Us page.
 As well, an existing customer's information in the database can be updated as long as the entry matches a Customer Name and Email or Customer Name and Phone Number combination.
-To seethe update in action, an example customer that is seeded is as follows:
+To see the update in action, an example customer that is seeded is as follows:
 	1. Name: John Doe
 	2. Phone Number: (345)-678-1234